bharatpatel-git/tww-management/README.md

 An internal hotel management system built with **React**, **Vite**, and **Supabase**.

+> **Note**: I built this project while learning and practicing from the course **[The Ultimate React Course](https://www.udemy.com/course/the-ultimate-react-course/)** by Jonas Schmedtmann.
+The original course project was "The Wild Oasis," which I have rebranded here.

 ## Key Features

 - **Dashboard**: Real-time overview of bookings, check-ins, and occupancy.